usethesource/rascal-website/release-notes/rascal-0-42-x-release-notes.md

 These release notes are organized by major topics and there is a list of smaller improvements at the end, including a list of linked closed issues and the merged pull requests.

 Many, if not most, of the improvements to the Rascal project were both funded and executed by Swat.engineering BV.
 Thanks!
-Also thanks to Jean-Baptiste Boderlein for the many improvements to the Rascal debugger.
+Also thanks to Jean-Baptiste B
+Doderlein for the many improvements to the Rascal debugger.

 :::warning
 The new checker will re-calculate and replace all intermediate `.tpl` files in your target folder which have been produced earlier with an older version.
 So, the first